 Does an insurance score affect all policy types?

-In most states, the answer is yes.
-However, some states have laws that limit which types of insurance can use credit reports to calculate premiums.
-For example, some states limit the use of an insurance score to auto and home insurance, while other states allow your score to be used with all insurance policies.
+In most states, insurance scores are used to determine your auto and home premium.
+However, some states have laws limiting which policy forms can use credit reports to calculate premiums.
+For example, some states limit the use of an insurance score to auto or home insurance, while other states allow your score to be used with all insurance policies.

-Anything that makes your credit score worse will make your insurance score go down.
-Being late on your bills and debt payments, taking out excessive lines and types of credit and maintaining a high credit utilization rate can reduce (worsen) your home insurance score.
+Anything that makes your credit score worse will negatively impact your insurance score.
+Being late on your bills and debt payments, taking out excessive lines and types of credit and maintaining a high credit utilization rate can reduce (worsen) your insurance score.

 Do all states use an insurance score?